 Importance:

-We utilize untargeted quantitative proteomics and metabolomics to provide the first described plasma profiles capturing the systemic host response observed in Enterococcal bacteremia patients.
-We report significant multi-omic differences between Enterococcal bacteremia and healthy volunteers while leveraging extensive clinical metadata associated with our patient cohort to describe differences in host-response observed between infections caused by E. faecalis or E. faecium, as well as between mortality and survival.
+We utilize untargeted quantitative proteomics and metabolomics to provide described deep multi-omic plasma profile capturing the systemic host response observed in Enterococcal bacteremia patients.
+We report significant differences between Enterococcal bacteremia and healthy volunteers while leveraging extensive clinical metadata associated with our patient cohort to describe differences in host response observed between infections caused by E. faecalis or E. faecium, as well as between mortality and survival.
 Altogether, the data reported in this study provides a first report of the systemic responses observed in clinically relevant manifestations of Enterococcal bacteremia and associations with survival or mortality.
-To facilitate exploration of this rich, first of its kind data source, we also provide a companion data analysis application that can be accessed by the research community at: https://charliebayne.shinyapps.io/EcB_Multiomics/
+To facilitate the exploration of this rich data source, we also provide an easy to use companion user interface to streamline the exploration of the dataset .

 Abstract:

-While typically members of the commensal microbiome, Enterococcus faecalis and Enterococcus faecium have the potential to become clinically relevant pathogens under certain circumstances.
-These circumstances are met in the healthcare setting, where these microbes commonly persist and infect immunocompromised patients due to their intrinsic capability to survive disinfection routines and ability to acquire foreign DNA through horizontal gene transfer to increase their fitness.
-As such, Enterococcus infections have become one of the most prevalent hospital acquired infections.
+Typically considered members of the commensal microbiome, Enterococcus faecalis and Enterococcus faecium have the potential to become clinically relevant pathogens under certain circumstances.
+These conditions are met in the healthcare setting, where these microbes commonly persist and infect immunocompromised patients due to their intrinsic capability to survive disinfection routines and ability to acquire foreign DNA through horizontal gene transfer to increase fitness.
+As such, Enterococcus infections have become one of the most prevalent hospital-acquired infections.
 A clinically relevant manifestation of these infections is Enterococcal bacteremia (EcB), where mortality rates as high as 46% have been reported.

-Despite the prevalence and severity of EcB, systemic host responses to EcB have never been comprehensively examined.
-Here we present an extensive multi-omic resource profiling these differences as observed in EcB patient plasma.
+Despite the prevalence and severity of EcB, systemic host responses to EcB have never been comprehensively examined using an unbiased multi-omics approach.
+Here we present an extensive resource profiling molecular differences as observed in EcB patient plasma.
 To accomplish this, we performed untargeted shotgun proteomics and metabolomics on a total of 105 plasma samples encapsulating patients with EcB and healthy volunteers.
-Comprehensive profiling of the Enterococcus isolates derived from patients in our cohort allowed us the unique opportunity to examine enterococcal bacteremia with an added layer of granularly, comparing EcB caused by E. faecalis to that caused by E. faecium as well as to bacteremia caused by Staphylococcus aureus.
-Additionally, the collection of extensive patient metadata allowed us to examine features associated with mortality or survival and test them for associations with potentially confounding variables.
-We report significant differences between the plasma profiles of healthy and infected patients, individuals with E. faecalis and E faecium bacteremia, and between mortality and survival.
-Altogether, this endeavor aspires to culminate in the creation of objective risk stratification algorithms—a pivotal step toward enhancing patient management and care.
+Comprehensive profiling of the Enterococcus isolates derived from patients in our cohort allowed the unique opportunity to examine enterococcal bacteremia with an added layer of granularly, comparing EcB caused by E. faecalis to that caused by E. faecium.
+Additionally, we cross reference the molsular sigantures we observed to molecular sigantires observed in bacteremia caused by the human pathogen, Staphylococcus aureus.
+The collection of extensive patient metadata allowed us to examine features associated with mortality or survival and test them for associations with potentially confounding variables.
+We report significant differences between the plasma profiles of healthy and infected patients, individuals with E. faecalis,E faecium, and S. aureus bacteremia, and between mortality and survival.
+Altogether, this endeavor culminates in the creation of an objective risk stratification algorithm—a pivotal step toward enhancing patient management and care.

 Introduction:

 Enterococci are widely distributed in the environment and have co-evolved as common microorganisms within the gastrointestinal microbiota since the transition of terrestrial animals from water to land 1.
-The gastrointestinal (GI) tract is the predominant reservoir of enterococci, and in recent decades, enterococci have emerged as important healthcare associated pathogens.
+The gastrointestinal (GI) tract is the predominant reservoir of enterococci, and in recent decades, enterococci have emerged as important healthcare-associated pathogens.
 This has been largely attributable to the increased usage of broad-spectrum antibiotics such as cephalosporins and carbapenems, to which enterococci are intrinsically resistant 2.
 The human associated enterococcal species, Enterococcus faecalis and Enterococcus faecium, establish their niche as commensals within the first 10 days following birth 3,4.
-The combination of invasive procedures and aggressive medical care in increasingly older and complex patients, along with inadequate antibiotic stewardship, have resulted in a rise in severe, invasive infection caused by enterococci, which are increasingly multi-drug resist 2,5,6,7,8.
-Enterococcal infections are both prevalent and deadly, with around 7% of hospital acquired infections being due to enterococcus and a mortality rate of up to 46% being reported in enterococcal bacteremia (EB) 9.
+The combination of invasive procedures and aggressive medical care in increasingly older and complex patients, along with inadequate antibiotic stewardship, have resulted in a rise in severe, invasive infections caused by enterococci, which are increasingly multi-drug resistant 2,5,6,7,8.
+Enterococcal infections are both prevalent and deadly, with around 7% of hospital-acquired infections being due to enterococcus and a mortality rate of up to 46% being reported in enterococcal bacteremia (EB) 9.